 You’ll also need to ensure you height is fine with other parts of your kitchen.
 In my case, I had some white appliances, so I tried to get the legs as short as possible, where my worktop wouldn’t be too high above them and look silly.

-Other factors are flooring, for example, in some parts I have no carpet, but I knew these wouldn’t be visible when the kitchen was in place.
+Other factors are flooring, for example, in some parts I have no carpet, but I knew these wouldn’t be visible when the kitchen base units were in place.

 FIXING TO THE WALL